maxhoesel-homelab/ansible-project-template/README.md

    - Temporary Hack: Install the ansible collection requirements on your local host with `ansible-galaxy install -r requirements.yml --force`.
 The EE container does contain the required collections, but I'm not sure how to tell ansible-runner to use them.
 3. Create a folder `env` for ansible-runner - this is where you can provide optional parameters to ansible-runner and your playbook:
    - Create a file called `cmdline` with the following contents: `--ask-vault-pass`
-   - Create a file called `password` with the following contents:
+   - Create a file called `passwords` with the following contents:
      ```yaml
      ---
      "^Vault password:\\s*?$": "your-projects-vault-password"